 - Homeschoolers are active on campus.
-Here’s a sampling of positions and organizations from the past few years: Student Government President, Class Senator, Chamber Singers, College Choir, captain of the cross country team, captain of the women's soccer team, Shakespeare Players, class officer, ROTC, Sunday school teachers, etc.
+Here’s a sampling of positions and organizations from the past few years: student government president, class senator, College Choir, captain of the cross country team, captain of the women's soccer team, Shakespeare Players, class officer, ROTC, Sunday school teachers, etc.

 - Among homeschooled students who responded to a recent survey, their average number of years of homeschooling is about eight.

 Homeschoolers are doing very well here academically.
 Based on the data we collected about homeschoolers in our sophomore, junior and senior classes, we can say that homeschooled students are thriving in our student body, and the data lead us to these conclusions: